My mission is to empower individuals and organizations to discover and fully express their purpose with great success.

 For breakthrough strategic planning we use creative problem-solving facilitation to generate new thinking and gain team cohesion that happens in a fun organic way.
 The leadership team walks away energized with a tight and inspiring strategic plan driving everyone confidently in the same direction.
 I understand the steps to take, the flow to dance with and the strategy that will lead to good outcomes.

-Years of experience, education, and intuition serve as a solid foundation for results driven coaching and consulting.
+Years of experience, education, and intuition serve as a solid foundation for transformative coaching and results driven consulting.
 I began my career in Corporate America and held several executive roles over a span of 25 years.
 I have an M.A. in Sociology from DePaul University, and am a graduate of Northwestern University, Kellogg School of Management’s Executive Development Program.
-I am a Breakthrough Coaching Enhanced Practitioner, a member of the International Coach Federation, and certified in the FourSight Thinking Profile.
+I am certified in Breakthrough Coaching, a member of the International Coach Federation, and certified in the FourSight Thinking Profile.
 Committed to strengthening my work through continuing education, I have completed course work in Path Coaching, Living Intuitively, Creative Problem Solving, Experts Academy, and High-Performance Habits.

 Russ Schoen is the facilitation lead at FourSight where he designs and delivers training and facilitation that helps individuals and teams maximize their innovative output.
 In addition, Russ works as a speaker and trainer in the areas of deliberate creativity, innovation, strategic planning, high performance and change leadership.
 He has facilitated programs worldwide including programs in Kuwait, Singapore, Italy, Australia, England, India, New Zealand, South Africa and the US.